The article has been updated in April of 2026

 Yes and no. I just outlined 7 different deadlines, and each of them has its own rules when it comes to extensions.

-• Paying 2016 taxes.
+- Paying 2025 taxes.
 Alert: you cannot get this deadline extended!
 From April 16, you start accruing penalties and interest, extension or not.
-However, without an extension, your penalties will be 10 times (!) higher, so by all means do file an extension.
+However, without an extension, your penalties will be 10 times (!) higher – or more! – so by all means do file an extension.

-• Filing 2016 personal tax return.
+. - Filing 2025 personal tax return.
 This deadline is easily extended for 6 months, until October 15, just for asking.
 The IRS calls it “automatic.”
 Well, it is automatically granted, but you do have to ask.
 Asking means sending the IRS a very simple Form 4868.
-You can do it online, however not on the IRS website.
-Even though most providers charge you a fee for online filing of extension, it is worth it, because the IRS does lose a lot of extension forms filed by mail.
-I once even had the IRS misplace extensions that I hand-delivered to their office.
-Do it online.
+Do it online, NOT by mail!
+The IRS does misplace a lot of their mail.
+I once even had the IRS misplace paper extensions that I hand-delivered to their office.

-• Filing 2016 C-corporation tax return.
+. - Filing 2025 C-corporation tax return.
 You can get a no-questions-asked 5-month extension, until September 15.
-You need to file Form 7004, and I also highly recommend finding a vendor to do it online.
-Caution: filing your personal tax extension on Form 4868 does not grant extensions to your corporations!
-They must be separately requested.
+You need to file Form 7004, and I highly recommend finding a vendor to do it online.
+Caution: filing your personal tax extension on Form 4868 does NOT grant extensions to your corporations!
+They must be requested separately.

-• Requesting 2013 tax refunds.
-The extension had to be filed in 2014.
-If it was filed and accepted by the IRS, you already have time extended until October 15.
-Otherwise, no more extensions.
+. - Requesting 2022 tax refunds.
+The relevant extension had to be filed in 2023.
+If it was filed and accepted by the IRS in 2023, you have time until October 15, no other actions required.
+Otherwise, no new extensions.

-• 2017 estimated tax payments.
+. - 2026 estimated tax payments.
 No extensions available.
-The penalty will start dripping in on April 16.
+The penalty will start accruing on April 16.

-• Filing 2016 state tax returns, paying 2016 state taxes, and all other state tax issues.
-Each state has its own rules.
+. - State extensions.
+Filing 2025 state tax returns, paying 2025 state taxes, and all other state tax issues – each state has its own rules.
 Some states honor Federal (IRS) extensions, others require specific filing of a state extension.
 Caution: if you need to file a state tax return, do not assume that the state will follow the IRS rules or accept the IRS extension – check with the state.

 How much are the penalties?